Making a Theater in VRChat or: How The Vantage Works

 VRC_SyncVideoPlayer supports video files that Unity natively supports.
 I prefer to use video files that have an MP4 container containing an H.264 video track and AAC audio track(s).
 I use Handbrake to convert my video files.

-- Be 'Web Optimized'/'Fast Start' to move the moov atom of the MP4 container to the start of the file. - This will allow video playback to start faster than it would otherwise.
+- The video should be 'Web Optimized' (Sometimes called 'Fast Start') to move the moov atom of the MP4 container to the start of the file. - This will allow video playback to start faster than it would otherwise.

-- Encode the video in Handbrake with the settings I want for the video track, while setting the surround sound audio track to passthru.
+- Encode the video in Handbrake with the settings I want for the video track, while setting the audio codec to passthru to carry the source audio directly into the output file that will be used in the next step.

-- I then take this resulting video file and run it through FFMPEG with the following command(s) to convert the surround sound audio track into six discrete audio tracks, one for each channel.
-(Note that this command also enables the 'Fast Start' option mentioned above).
+- I then take this resulting video file and run it through FFMPEG with the following command(s) to convert the source surround sound/stereo audio track into six discrete audio tracks, one for each channel.
+(Note that this command also forces 48khz audio and enables the 'Fast Start' option.
+Both mentioned above.)

-To get the Video Player to output to the right speakers, create six separate Audio Source GameObjects and place them in your theater and configure your Video Player component with them in this order:
+To get the Video Player to output to the right speakers, create six separate Audio Source GameObjects and place them in your theater and configure your Video Player component with them in this order (This changed in Unity 2018):

 Videos can, of course, be played back from YouTube, Vimeo and similar hosts that are supported by VRC.
 But to host your files, such as ones with the Surround Sound in them, you will need to use a web host.
 The key is to have it be fast, have good routing to everyone in the theater, and having it cost something you can afford.